Age UK Plymouth offers a free and confidential information and advice service for older people, their families and carers

 We offer support and guidance through a process whereby needs will be identified and different choices will be offered to meet these needs.
 The aim of our information and advice service is to encourage people to take control and make choices about their lives.

-We also provide information and advice via telephone and outreach support, as well as by informing people about other services that are available at Age UK Plymouth and other relevant organisations.
+We also provide information and advice via the telephone and we can advise people about other services that are available at Age UK Plymouth and other organisations across the city.

 - Welfare Benefits advice for those over retirement age including working out if you are entitled to benefits and assisting people to complete the claim forms

 - Helping people to identify care and support services appropriate to their needs, accessing Social Services and advising on how you can pay for care and support

 - Advising older people on housing issues including the maintenance and up keep of a property and considering different types of housing that might be appropriate as you get older, might need more support or want to move nearer to family

 - Advising older people on the services, support, group, activities and concessions available locally